jubatus/website/source/en/tutorial/stat_java.rst

  1. Connect to Jubatus Server.

-  Connect to Jubatus Server (Row 26).
+  Connect to Jubatus Server (Line 21).
   Setting the IP addr., RPC port of Jubatus Server, and the connection waiting time.

  2. Prepare the learning data

   StatClient send the <item_name, value> to the server side as training data, by using the push() method.
   In this sample program, the training data are generated from a .CSV file which contains the info. of 'fruit type', 'price', 'weight', 'diameter'.
-  At first, the source data is read line by line from the .CSV file, by FileReader() and BufferedReader() (Row 32-49).
-Every line data is split into items by the ',' (Row 40).
-And then, every item, with its item_name that stored in CSV_COLUMN, are stored in to a <HashMap> fruit list (Row 42-44).
+  At first, the source data is read line by line from the .CSV file, by FileReader() and BufferedReader() (Line 25-34).
+Every line data is split into items by the ',' (Line 31).
+And then, every item, with its item_name that stored in CSV_COLUMN, are stored in to a <HashMap> fruit list (Line 32-33).

  3. Data training (update the model)

-  The training data in <HashMap> fruit is send to the server site by using the push() method (Row 46-48) for training model there.
+  The training data in <HashMap> fruit is send to the server site by using the push() method (Line 36-38) for training model there.

  4. Output the result

   StatClient gets the different statistic results by using its methods.
-  For each type of fruits(Row 56), the program outputs its statistic results of all the items (Row 57).
+  For each type of fruits(Line 44), the program outputs its statistic results of all the items (Line 45).
-  Different methods are called (Row 58-63) in the loop above.
+  Different methods are called (Line 46-51) in the loop above.
 Their contents are listed in the methods list above.

 -------------------------------------
 Run the sample program